Davanay History, Family Crest & Coats of Arms

 Early History of the Davanay family

-Another 139 words (10 lines of text) are included under the topic Early Davanay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Davanay research.
+Another 70 words (5 lines of text) are included under the topic Early Davanay History in all our PDF Extended History products and printed products wherever possible.

 Davanay Spelling Variations